Christian Walker Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.97).
+- The White Sox's 4.96 team ERA ranks 26th among all league pitching staffs.

-- In his most recent outing on Friday against the Boston Red Sox, the right-hander threw 6 1/3 innings, giving up one earned run while surrendering five hits.
+- In his last outing on Friday against the Boston Red Sox, the righty tossed 6 1/3 innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.